lbarraga/SEL3-2025-Groep-6/README.md

-# Bio-Robot-CPG
+# SEL3-2025-Groep-6 (Learning to Crawl: How Evolution Teaches Brittle Stars to Move)

 Project Software Engineering Lab 3 @ UGent

 Robots operating in complex environments need movement that is efficient, coordinated, and minimizes wear and tear over time.
 Biological systems, like the Brittle star, offer inspiration through their flexible locomotion.
 In this project, we use Evolution Strategies (ES) combined with Central Pattern Generators (CPGs) to evolve natural movement in a simulated brittle star.
 By mimicking biology, we aim to develop simple yet robust control strategies that could inspire safer and more adaptable robotic